ably/specification/specifications/chat-features.md

         }
       }

-Determining the global order of messages may be achieved by comparing the serials.
+Determining the global order of messages may be achieved by lexicographically comparing the serials.
 See `CHA-M2` for more information.

-Determining the global order of message actions may be achieved by comparing the `latestActionSerial`.
+Determining the global order of message actions may be achieved by lexicographically comparing the `latestActionSerial`.
 See `CHA-M10` for more information.

 ### Ephemeral Room Reactions {#chat-structs-ephemeral-reactions}